MOHAMED-ALIYAR/Twitter_Scrapping/README.md

 ## Working
 At first, I collected the user's keyword, Start Date, End Date and Number of Tweets using streamlit.Details below are sent to TwitterSearchScraper.
 A data frame is created to store the set of scratch data.Now we can download the scratched data in CSV or JSON format.Connection to the database is established using pymongo A new collection will be created and the data will be uploaded to that collection if the user so desires.
 ## Uses:
-It will help you see to what user tweets and what they likes.It will helpful to improve the business strayegies
+It will help you see to what user tweets and what they likes.It will helpful to improve the business strategies